link1905/system-design-101/content/docs/system-administration/system-recovery.md

 d -> h: Save
 ```

-This ensures the reliability,
+This ensures maximum reliability and durability,
-as physical data is always up-to-date.
+as the data on disk is always up-to-date with acknowledged changes.
+If the system crashes, no acknowledged data is lost.

-However, hard disks are slow to work with.
+However, hard disks are significantly slower than memory.
-Writing to disk is not often easy;
+Writing to disk for every operation can be complex and slow,
-Changes may result in unexpedly complex and heavy staff,
-such as serializing data formats, migrating data between files, etc.
+especially if changes involve intricate data serialization,
+updates to multiple index structures, or data migration within files.
-Briefly, it leads to degraded performance as writes will take longer to complete.
+This can lead to degraded performance, as write operations will take longer to complete.

-### Write-back
+### Checkpoint

-This model constracts with **Write-through**,
+In this model, changes are first written to a fast in-memory buffer,
+and the operation is confirmed to the client quickly.
-where changes are first kept in memory and written to disk at **regular intervals** (e.g., after one minute, after 10 operations...).
+These changes are then written to the physical disk at **regular intervals** or based on certain triggers
+(e.g., after one minute, after a certain number of operations, when the buffer is full).
-A captured state is called a **checkpoint** or **snapshot**.
+A captured state of the data flushed to disk is often referred to as a **checkpoint** or **snapshot**.

 ```d2
 d: Database {